 The more expensive felted rug pads come in sizes intended for all of the most common rug sizes.
 The right rug pad size should be at least 1.5 inches smaller than the size of your area rug on each side.
 This gives you enough of a gap that the rug pad never shows.
 You can cut PVC pads or other thin pads easily, but the thicker ones require an exacto knife.

 - 8×10 rug needs a pad that is 7’9″ x 9’9″ (three inches smaller than the rug).

 - 6×9 rug needs a pad that is 5’9″ x 8’9″

 - 5×8 rug needs a pad that is 4’9″ x 7’9″

 The next time you buy a rug, be sure to get a rug pad that’s right for your room.
-They help to keep your rug in place and feeling a lot more soft under your foot.
+They help to keep your rug in place and feel a lot softer underfoot.

 Before you go, if you enjoy this post you might be interested to learn about Ruggable’s new cushioned rug pad.